 Steve Sewell is the Founder & CEO at Builder, a headless platform that helps ecommerce stores design new, digital experiences.
 In October 2021, Builder closed a $14M Series A round led by Greylock, with participation from Imaginary Ventures, Sugar Capital, and executives from world-class brands, such as Allbirds, Warby Parker, Everlane, and Harry’s.

 We sat down with Steve to jam on the rapidly evolving wave of no-code solutions, how headless performance translates into revenue, and how to leverage data as a single source of truth.

 Legacy Commerce: Masters of None

-Headless takes advantage of this opportunity by swapping out the antiquated front-end component of a storefront (think landing pages, product pages, blogs) with a custom stack that’s faster, modern, and elegant.
+Headless takes advantage of this opportunity by swapping out the antiquated front-end components of a storefront (i.e. landing pages, product pages, and blogs) with a custom stack that’s faster, modern, and elegant.

 “To put it bluntly, legacy commerce tools are jacks of all trades, masters of none.”

 There are an increasing number of brands that simply aren’t a good fit for traditional commerce tools.

 This cohort of brands tends to have complex business models and expansive product catalogs.
 Or, they might be experiencing performance issues—a common pain point among fast-growing brands.

 If a storefront runs slow on mobile devices, consistently suffers from low conversion issues, or supports multiple locales, Steve suggests going headless.